binary-river/tips/bash-tips.md

 ### Conditional Expression
 `true || echo "after true"`<br>
 `false || echo "after false"`<br>
- : Conditional Expression is very precised `if..else`. if first condition is true followed by ||, then next condition doesn't get a chance to be runned because first condition is true followed by || means whatever the next conditional expression gives, anyway total result will be true.
+ : Conditional Expression is compacted version of `if..else`. if first condition is true followed by ||, then next condition doesn't get a chance to be runned because first condition is true followed by || means whatever the next conditional expression gives, anyway total result will be true.
 So, in that way, the second conditional expression will not be runned. `false || echo "after false"` works just opposite of `true || echo "after true"`
 <br><br>